t54-labs/AgenticRiskStandard/docs/settlement-rails/overview.md

 The settlement stack has two layers:

-**EscrowClient** is the lower layer.
-It provides primitive deposit operations: record a deposit, release funds to the payee, refund funds to the payer, slash collateral to a treasury, and query deposit status.
-Each deposit is tagged by job ID and type (fee, collateral, or principal).
+**Vaults** are the lower layer.
+Two separate abstractions handle two types of conditional fund-holding: `FeeEscrow` holds service fees in trust (released on pass, refunded on fail), and `CollateralVault` holds delivery guarantee bonds (returned on success, slashed to the requestor on failure).

 **SettlementLayer** is the higher layer.
-It composes escrow operations with optional payment rail transfers.
-It provides the seven operations that the server calls: `lock_fee`, `release_fee`, `refund_fee`, `lock_collateral`, `slash_collateral`, `unlock_collateral`, and `release_principal`.
+It composes vault operations with optional payment rail transfers and adds direct transfer operations for premium and principal.
+It provides the eight operations that the server calls: `lock_fee`, `release_fee`, `refund_fee`, `lock_collateral`, `slash_collateral`, `unlock_collateral`, `pay_premium`, and `release_principal`.

 The abstract ARS server programs entirely against `SettlementLayer`.
-Concrete implementations provide live versions that compose a specific payment rail with an escrow backend.
+Concrete implementations provide live versions that compose a specific payment rail with vault backends.

 ## Mock Implementations

-For development and testing, ARS provides `MockEscrowClient` (in-memory deposit tracking) and `MockSettlementLayer` (composes the mock escrow with deterministic references).
+For development and testing, ARS provides `MockFeeEscrow` and `MockCollateralVault` (in-memory deposit tracking) and `MockSettlementLayer` (composes the mock vaults with deterministic references).
 These are used by the test suite and by default when starting a server without a live settlement layer.

 ## Implementing a New Rail

 To integrate a new payment rail with ARS:

-1. Implement `EscrowClient` for your escrow mechanism (database, smart contract, custodial service).
+1. Implement `FeeEscrow` for your fee escrow mechanism (database, smart contract, card authorization).
+2. Implement `CollateralVault` for your collateral mechanism.
-2. Optionally implement a payment rail transfer layer (for moving funds between wallets).
+3. Optionally implement a payment rail transfer layer (for moving funds between wallets).
-3. Implement `SettlementLayer` by composing your escrow client with your transfer layer.
+4. Implement `SettlementLayer` by composing your vaults with your transfer layer.
-4. Pass the live settlement layer to `create_app(settlement=your_layer)`.
+5. Pass the live settlement layer to `create_app(settlement=your_layer)`.

 See [Abstract Interface](abstract-interface.md) for the method signatures and [x402](x402.md) for the reference implementation.